 - Debugging – Due to the additional layer on the hybrid development framework, debugging in hybrid apps becomes difficult.
 Developers can only rely on how the framework works with the operating system and hope there are no new bugs in the app.

 Choosing between hybrid app development and native app development for your business will largely depend on your business requirements.
 As each app development method has its own merits and demerits, you need to understand what benefits you want to leverage to launch your app.

 It also depends on what platforms you want to launch your app on, If you wish to launch your app only on an iOS platform or an Android platform, going with Native app development is the right choice.
-However, if you want your app to be launched on multiple platforms but have budget constraints, hybrid app development is apt.
+However, if you want to launch your app on multiple platforms but have budget constraints, hybrid app development is apt.
 A consultation with a software development company can help you compare hybrid app development vs native app development and choose between the two after an analysis of the market and your business needs.